 On July 1, 2008, we completed the spin-off of Scripps Networks Interactive, Inc. ("SNI") through the distribution of a tax-free dividend to our shareholders.
-The shareholders of record received one SNI Class A Common Share for every Scripps Class A Common Share held as of the Record Date and one SNI Common Voting Share for every Scripps Common Voting Share held as of the Record Date.
-For more information regarding the spin-off of SNI, refer to Management's Discussion & Analysis (MD&A) in Item 7 and Note 4 of the Notes to Consolidated Financial Statements of this Form 10-K report (Report).
+The shareholders of record received one SNI Class A Common Share for every Scripps Class A Common Share held as of the Record Date and one SNI Class A Common Voting Share for every Scripps Common Voting Share held as of the Record Date and one SNI Class A Common Totic information regarding the spin-off of SNI, refer to Management's Discussion & Analysis (MD&A) in Item 7 and Note 4 of the Notes to Consolidated Financial Statements of this Form 10-K report (Report).
 In connection with the closure of the Rocky Mountain News, we also transferred our 50% interest in Prairie Mountain Publishing ("PMP") to MNG in the third quarter of 2009.